kafargo/neural-angular-demo/README.md

 4. **Open your browser**
    Navigate to `http://localhost:4200/`

-## 🚀 Railway Deployment
+## 🚀 Deployment

-This application is configured for easy deployment to Railway.
-For detailed deployment instructions, see the [Railway Deployment Guide](RAILWAY_DEPLOYMENT.md).
+This application is configured for deployment to Railway or similar platforms.

 ### Quick Deploy to Railway